-If there were any question that eCommerce is here to stay, COVID-19 and the global pandemic in 2020 have ended that debate.
+If there were any questions that eCommerce is here to stay, COVID-19 and the global pandemic in 2020 have ended that debate.
 McKinsey calls it “the great consumer shift” and points out:

-Whether your business is a startup or is scale-up, you must be strategic as you consider how to choose the best eCommerce platform for your business — now and in the future.
-By the time you finish reading this article, you’ll know the 12 core factors to consider when choosing an eCommerce platform.
+Whether your business is a start-up or is scale-up, you must be strategic as you consider how to choose the best eCommerce platform for your business — now and in the future.
+After reading this article, you’ll know the 12 core factors to consider when choosing an eCommerce platform.
 And with our expert insights, you’ll have all you need to make the right choice for your business, regardless of stage, from start-up to scale-up.

 First, the basics.
 An eCommerce platform is an all-in-one software solution that empowers online businesses to seamlessly manage their website, marketing, sales, and operations.
 A fast, flexible, cloud-based solution delivers memorable customer experiences, streamlines your operational efficiency, and creates phenomenal growth opportunities.

 Best of all, the cost of entry doesn’t have to be prohibitive.
-The opportunities afforded by the top eCommerce platforms means you can create the perfect storefront for your business on a relatively modest budget.
+The opportunities afforded by the best eCommerce platforms mean you can create the perfect storefront for your business on a relatively modest budget.
 Make a wise and balanced choice by keeping these four essential factors in mind:

 - Growth: You need the ability to expand your offerings and services quickly.